dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 Finally I ended up with the concept of `TypeAssertions`.

-In Phpactor we return a `NodeContext` when evaluating an AST node, this class contains the node's `Type` (and used to include the node's _value_ but now that concept is replaced by `Literal` types).
+In Phpactor we return a `NodeContext` when evaluating an AST node (e.g. the if statement's _expression_), this class contains the node's `Type` (and used to include the node's _value_ but now that concept is replaced by `Literal` types).